 Sleeping green

 Your bedroom should be a haven of comfort and rest.
-Invest in quality bed linens, duvets and blankets that will last for years and keep you warm in winter so you can switch the heating off at night.
+Invest in quality bed linens, duvets and blankets.
+They will last for years and keep you warm in winter so you can switch the heating off at night.

 As it takes around 2,839 gallons of water to make a cotton bed sheet, it’s better to look for chemical free, organic cottons, linen, wool, and hemp fabrics.
 They’re better for you as they won’t leak toxins into your home.
 You can even get 100% organic mattresses that will give you a better and healthier night’s sleep, plus they’re fully biodegradable and recyclable, unlike a conventional mattress.